 The Academic Department Associate's office is HSS 112.
 Our Academic Department Associate is Ms. Melissa Wallace.
 Ms. Cecily Weber, our Clinical Program Associate, works as our clinic secretary and online graduate program support staff in HSS 113.
+Ms. Brenda Locher is our program associate who assists with the post-bacc program and graduate student advising in HSS 171.
 The Resource Room (HSS 107) is staffed by students employed to help in the CCD.